JqKOU/Other_Project/00 [Python_Binary_Classification] Lending Club Risk Loan Prediction/README.md

     4. Threshold selection
 #### outcome
 After all these steps, the final model is Logistic Regression with L1(Lasso) penalty C=1 and threshold 0.3.
 The best training performance are: F1: 69.04, Precision: 76.61, Recall: 62.83, AUC: 78.78, Accuracy: 87.84.
 The testing performance are: F1: 68.43, Precision: 75.75, Recall: 62.39, AUC: 78.46, Accuracy: 87.63.
 There is no big disparency between training and testing performance, which means overfitting is prohibited.

+## file name: 2 Modeling on balanced dataset.ipynb

+### Overview
+Previous modeling on imbalanced dataset reached a highest performance on Logistic regression with Lasso penalty (C=1) and cut-off threshold 0.3.

+ * The testing performance are: F1: 68.43, Precision: 75.75, Recall: 62.39, AUC: 78.46, Accuracy: 87.63.

+This notebook focused on training model on under-sampled and SMOTE over-sampled dataset.
+When do model selection, all the candidate models on under-sampled dataset performed worse than on original dataset with f1 score around 0.55, all candidate models performed better on SMOTE over-sampled dataset with f1 score more than 0.7.
+Thus, further parameter tuning was performed on over-sampled dataset.
+To summarize, the best model was Logistic regression with Lasso Penalty (C=10) and cut-off threshold.

+ * The new testing performance are: F1:  68.17, Precision: 85.68, Recall: 56.60, AUC: 76.57, Accuracy: 85.84.

+According to feature importance, people with high last_fico_range_high and annual_inc are less likely to default on loans, applicants with debt_settlement_flag Y are more likely to default on loans which is same to feature importance on imbalanced dataset.

+All in all, models on balanced dataset performed similar to models on original dataset.
+Therefore, it is more efficient to model on the original imbalanced dataset for the Lending Club default loan prediction problem.